Sayyed Bozorg Mahmoody: Abduction of daughter and wife

-Life since estrangement
+Life after estrangement

 After returning home, Betty filed for divorce.
 According to Betty Mahmoody, "The night before September 11, 2001, I was informed that (Moody) had a green card and was not only back in the U.S., but he was just a few blocks away from my house in Michigan.
 After he was eventually placed on a terrorist list, he was never allowed back to the U.S."

 A 2002 documentary was made by Alexis Kouros and Kari Tervo titled Without My Daughter.
 The documentary depicted Moody defending his actions and telling the story through his perspective.
 It also depicted his attempts to contact Mahtob.
 Mahmoody also authored a book called Lost Without My Daughter (1987) in which he counterattacks Betty's claims against him.

 Media portrayal

 Moody was portrayed by English-American actor Alfred Molina in the 1991 film, Not Without My Daughter, adapted from Betty's book of the same name.
 Reacting to the film and Molina's portrayal of him, Moody said, "I asked, is this supposed to be me?
 As you can see, I am short, bald on top, and I wear glasses: no resemblance at all, which tells a great deal about how realistic the whole movie is."
 Molina was once assaulted by a man who apparently hated his brutal portrayal of Moody in the film.